-Pham v R [2021] NSWCCA 234: The CCA allowed the applicant's appeal based on errors regarding Form 1 procedure.
+Pham v R [2021] NSWCCA 234: The CCA allowed the applicant's appeal based on errors regarding Form 1 procedure where there was doubt the applicant understood what the judge was being asked to do.

-The judge did not ask the applicant if he wanted the further offences to be taken into account as required by ss 33(1)-(2) CSP Act, the incorrect offence was placed on the Form 1, the Form 1 appeared to have been signed by the applicant but was dated the date of the sentence hearing when the applicant actually appeared via AVL, and English is not his first language.
+The incorrect offence was placed on the Form 1, there was issue regarding the applicant's signature on the Form 1 (which appeared to have been signed by the applicant but was dated the date of the sentence hearing when the applicant actually appeared via AVL), and English is not his first language.
 There is doubt as to whether the applicant himself understood what the judge was being asked to do: at [24]-[30].

 It is necessary to ensure transparency about Form 1 procedure.
 There should be strict compliance with the statutory requirements: at [25]; Woodward v R [2017] NSWCCA 44 at [25].
 The matter was remitted to the District Court for resentencing.